alhog/DataFrame/README.md

    - Integrate with external data sources for data enrichment (e.g., geospatial data, demographic data).
    - Implement text preprocessing techniques (e.g., tokenization, stemming, lemmatization) for unstructured data.
    - Utilize libraries like pandas, scikit-learn, and NLTK for data enrichment operations.
+   -

+The Data Enrichment Module is responsible for enriching the cleaned data with additional features or information to enhance its value and utility for downstream analysis or processing.

+*The Data Enrichment Module should handle various data enrichment tasks, such as:*

+1. **Feature Engineering**:
+   - Create new features or variables from existing data by applying mathematical or statistical operations.
+   - Implement techniques like polynomial features, interaction features, or domain-specific feature transformations.

+2. **Categorical Data Encoding**:
+   - Encode categorical variables (e.g., strings, boolean values) into numerical representations for use in machine learning models.
+   - Implement techniques like one-hot encoding, label encoding, target encoding, or ordinal encoding.

+3. **Text Preprocessing**:
+   - Preprocess and transform unstructured text data for use in natural language processing (NLP) tasks.
+   - Implement techniques like tokenization, stemming, lemmatization, stop word removal, and n-gram extraction.

+4. **Data Integration**:
+   - Integrate the dataset with external data sources to enrich it with additional features or information.
+   - Implement data merging or joining operations from databases, APIs, or other data sources.

+5. **Geospatial Data Enrichment**:
+   - Enrich the dataset with geospatial information like geocoding, reverse geocoding, or distance calculations.
+   - Integrate with geospatial data sources or APIs for enrichment.

+6. **Time Series Data Enrichment**:
+   - Enrich time-series data with temporal features, rolling windows, lags, or other time-based transformations.
+   - Implement techniques like time-series decomposition, resampling, or interpolation.

 ### 4. **Data Refinement Module**:
    - Implement data normalization and standardization techniques.